YangHuNU/EC601_Mini_Project_GR15/README.md

 ## Juuling
     People's Attitude towards banning Juul

-    People's Attitude towards Juuling impact on health
+    People's Attitude towards Juuling has less impact on human health than smoking cigarettes

 # User story
 ## Consumer
-    As a smoker, I can know more about Juuling's impact on health, which will help me decide whether will I give up cigarette and change to Juuling.
+    As a cigarette smoker, I am able to learn more about people's acceptibility of Juuling, which will help me decide whether I should give up cigarette and change to Juuling.

-    As a family member of a smoker, I can get for information about smoking health, which will help me persuade the smoker giving up smoking and help myself get rid of secondhand smoke.
+    As a family member of a smoker, I can get information of smoking health, which allows me to take better care of a smoker family member.

-    As a owner of a bar or club, after knowing people's attitude to Juul, I can decide whether sell Juul in my club.
+    As an owner of a bar, after knowing people's attitude to Juul, I can decide whether to sell Juul in my bar.

 ## Government
-    As the government, we can learn about smoking health awareness and know people's attitude to banning Juul, which will help us develop better banning policies.
+    As a government employee, I can learn about smoking health awareness and know people's attitude to banning Juul, which will affect policy making regarding Juuling.

+## Researchers
+    As a researcher, I will be able to get information of people's thoughts on Juuling, which can prove or disaprove a point of view in my research.

 ## Juul Company
-    As a Juul company, we can get the information about people’s attitude towards smoking for different purposes such as deciding the taste of juul or decide how much Juul we produce every season.
+    As a Juul company, we can get the information of people’s attitude towards smoking, which can potentially be utilized to improve marketing plans of our products and make better profit out of the business.

 ## Juul Salesman
-    As a juul salesman, I can develop sales strategies according to people's attitude towards smoking.
+    As a Juul salesman, I can develop sales strategies according to people's attitude towards smoking.